 The tunnel is a metaphor for Harper’s path to wellness and happiness.
 The man represents all men who Harper feels are a roadblock to her happiness, pushing her right back into the depths of despair.

 Harper runs home and is followed by a Naked Man who tries to enter the house.
 We’re shown that Harper calls the cops, and they arrest the man.
 However, I feel this event never really happens.
 Harper is showing Riley the house, but we’re never told that Riley saw the naked man; she knows of him only because Harper tells her about the incident.
 Besides, the cop who she meets later isn’t real because he’s basically another man with Geoffrey’s face.
 So the way I see it, there is no Naked Man, there were no cops, there was no arrest.

 The Church.
 The Carvings.
-Simon.
+Samuel.
 Vicar

 Harper visits a church where she sees Green Man and Sheela na gig carvings, which are associated with rebirth and recurring cycles.